johannesstroebele91/React-Library/3_debugging-useRef-fragments-portals-styling/hooks/useRef-hook.md

 # 1) Basics

-Refs enable to getting user input (like useState)
+Refs enables to get user input (like useState)

 - so it gives you access to other DOM element
 - and enables you to work with them